top of page

 Andrew was born and raised in Ellensburg.
 He lived in Seattle for a number of years before settling here in North Bend 11 years ago.

-Why I am serving: I joined the SVFB team because I wanted to help the community and be able to help the services I utilized in the past myself.
+Why Food Matters to Me: I joined the SVFB team because I wanted to help the community and be able to help the services I utilized in the past myself.

 Steven Garrison